GeneLivingston/video_dl/README.md

 # video_dl

-This is a video downloader with friendly output.
+This is a commandline-based video downloader with friendly output.
 It is easy to run (make sure dependencies are installed):

 python3 ./video_dl.py <URL>